Ellerbach/docfx-companion-tools/README.md

 choco install docfx-companion-tools
 ```

+> [NOTE!]
+> The tools expect the .NET Framework 5 to be installed locally.

 ## CI Pipeline samples

 * [Documentation validation pipeline](./PipelineExamples/documentation-validation.yml): a sample pipeline to use the [DocFxTocGenerator](./src/DocFxTocGenerator) for generating the table of contents and DocFx to generate a website.
 This sample will also publish to an Azure App Service.